zalando/restful-api-guidelines/general-guidelines/GeneralGuidelines.md

 ## {{ book.should }} Provide User Manual Documentation

-In addition to defining the API as OpenAPI Reference Definition, it’s good practice to provide further documentation to improve client developer experience, especially of engineers that are novices in using this API.
-A helpful API User Manual documentation typically describes the following API aspects:
+In addition to the API as OpenAPI Reference Definition, it’s good practice to provide an API User Manual documentation to improve client developer experience, especially of engineers that are less experienced in using this API.
+A helpful API User Manual typically describes the following API aspects:

 - API’s scope, purpose and use cases
-- concrete usage examples
+- concrete usage examples of API usage
-- architecture context - including figures and sequence flows
+- edge cases, error situation details and repair hints
-- edge cases and possible error situations
+- architecture context and mayor dependencies - including figures and sequence flows

 The User Manual must be posted online, e.g. via GitHub Enterprise pages, on specific team web servers, or as a Google doc.
-And don't forget to include a link to this user manual documentation into your OpenAPI definition using the “externalDocs” property.
+And don't forget to include a link to this user manual into your OpenAPI definition using the “externalDocs” property.

 ## {{ book.must }} Write APIs in U.S. English